 The licensing for Office, FSLogix and W10 Enterprise is all included in the M365 Business Premium plan.
 If you are using a lower plan, then you can upgrade your license and pay the additional amount.

-Your Windows Virtual Desktops need to be joined to a domain, which is why you need a domain controller (DC).
-There are 3 options to choose from:
+Your Azure WVDs need to be joined to a domain, which is why you need a domain controller (DC).
+Our Azure experts outline three options:

 ● Azure Active Directory Domain Services (Azure AD DS)